xieweiAlex/English_Learning/words/2021/words-April.md

 E-commerce Retail Sales Have **Peaked** as a Result of the Pandemic
 A **Landmark** Win for Google and Big Tech
 Yellen is hoping to keep U.S. companies from **uprooting** and moving overseas to save money on taxes and from holding massive amounts of cash abroad, depleting funds from federal and local jurisdictions.
-In a blog post on Friday, Amazon admitted to **scoring an** “**own-goal**” on itself and apologized to US Rep. Mark Pocan after initially denying that the company’s delivery drivers had to pee in bottles due to being overworked.
+In a blog post on Friday, Amazon admitted to **scoring** an "**own-goal**" on itself and apologized to US Rep. Mark Pocan after initially denying that the company’s delivery drivers had to pee in bottles due to being overworked.
 **Enough said** about that.
 Let's move on to error number four.

 ## Week 1